azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed" | summarize AggregatedValue = count() by FeatureName_s
 	| sort by AggregatedValue desc

-**4) Resource Security (RS-2):** This blade shows resources present on your subscription(s) that failed baseline controls.
+**4) Resource Security (RS-2):** This blade shows resources present on your subscription(s) that have some baseline controls failing.
 The below image depicts the blade:

 ![](/Images/OMS_Blade_RS2.PNG)

-- Tile: The below shows the number of unique resource types that have at least one baseline security control failing.
+- Tile: The below shows the number of unique resource types that have at least one control failing.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated >ago(3d)